Showing posts with label Driving - Racers. Show all posts

 Buckle up!

 If there was one racer I adored on my old Atari ST, it was Lotus Esprit Turbo Challenge.
-The semi-realistic physics helped to make it utterly addictive without ever crossing over into boring old simulator land.
+The semi-realistic physics helped make it utterly addictive without ever being boring.
 It has such amazing graphics, almost an arcade-like quality, with fun gameplay that was both exciting and challenging.

 Lotus 2 offers more of the same excitement but is different from the original in several ways.
-Firstly, we aren't racing a set number of laps around a circuit, as there are checkpoints to reach during a road trip across the lush American continent in our flashy car!
+Firstly, we aren't racing a set number of laps around a circuit; instead, we're reaching checkpoints on a road trip across the lush American continent in our flashy car!
 Also, don't drool, but the entire screen is now used!

 Do you wanna see a cool screenshot with blue skies and an open road?
 Let's road trip...

 Vroom!!
-The roads are absolutely superb to provide a thrilling challenge!
+The roads are absolutely superb, providing a thrilling challenge!

 Fast open roads...

-This isn't just a racer but more of a road trip adventure across the States.
-Also, the environments can change depending on the conditions, as we have the weather to endure, which adds an element of pseudo-realism.
+This isn't just a race but more of a road-trip adventure across the States.
+Also, the environments can change depending on the conditions, as we have to endure the weather, which adds an element of pseudo-realism.
 Even if the other drivers fail to use their headlights at night (what?
 Am I being too picky lol)

 I also think they captured the feeling of speed incredibly well - it's almost Vroom standards.
 Strangely, our car appears to be running on fairy dust because there is never a need to refuel your Esprit or Elan.
 Which is good, who needs that kinda realism?
-These differences certainly help Lotus II leap away from the original and into a whole new driving experience, whilst still remaining familiar with the original.
+These differences certainly help Lotus II leap away from the original and into a whole new, exciting driving experience, whilst still remaining familiar.

 It's now time for another screenshot, but this one is of a lawbreaker.
 What?
 You heard me...